qqself/qqself/www/content/on-the-path-to-mastery/_index.md

 There is one metric that keeps progressing, regardless of your skill level or the type of skill you're practicing: time.
 Time spent on skill practice is the best indicator for beginners to have a sense of progress.
 Setting arbitrary goals like spending 5 hours a week in the gym, achieving a total of 50 hours there, or reaching 200 hours of running per year can create a strong sense of progress until the skill itself starts showing it.

-Not all time spent is equal, and time spent is not a perfect indicator—optimizing this metric might lead to spending a lot of time in the gym doing nothing.
+Not all time spent is equal, and time spent is not a perfect indicator - optimizing this metric might lead to spending a lot of time in the gym doing nothing.
 It's not a Key Performance Indicator (KPI) that your company needs to optimize.
 It's a number that you measure, not one you optimize.
 It's a number for yourself alone, not a public figure you share on social networks.

 The lack of a feeling of progress can affect not only newcomers.
 In fact, when you've reached more advanced levels, most of the time is spent on a plateau.
 This can be even more frustrating than for newcomers, as you put more effort into pushing your limits, yet mastery might seem farther away than you can achieve.
 One way to break through such plateaus is patience, time, and deliberate practice.